daddygongon/hikiutils/README.md

   :global_uri: http://hoge
 ```

+For example, the browser to see a hiki page is set 'Google Chrome' in this case;
+other examples are 'safari', 'firefox', and so on.
 The directly editing of hikirc file is much easier than using -a option.
 Each hiki utility option runs, assuming the editing files lacating locally.